Valle de la Orotava

 Valle de la Orotava is a Spanish Denominación de Origen Protegida (DOP) for wines located on the north-western coastline of Tenerife, (Canary Islands, Spain), and acquired its DO in 1995.

 History

-This area was one of the first one planted to vines when the Canary Islands were occupied by Spain in the 15th century.
+This area was one of the first one to plant vines when the Canary Islands were occupied by Spain in the 15th century.
 The area given over to vines has diminished steadily over during the course of the 20th century due to increasing competition from banana plantations.

 Geography

 The vineyards are located on the fertile slopes of the Teide, a volcano and extend down to the port of Puerto de la Cruz.
 There are 671 ha registered with the DO.

 The Valle de la Orotava (Orotava Valley) is not strictly speaking a valley at all, but the local name for the lower slopes of the Teide.
 The vineyards are at an average height of around 800 m above sea-level.